x157/x157.github.io/UE5/LyraStarterGame/Pros-and-Cons.md

             - Lyra supports shooter style input controls out of the box.
             - For an RTS or MOBA game where you want the player to actually use the mouse, you will need to do some cusomization of `CommonUI` to get it to work.
-              - In Engines 5.1 and before this required a custom Engine.
               - Engine 5.2+ supports this by default, see [this GitHub issue](https://github.com/x157/x157.github.io/issues/14) for more info.
       - Gameplay Ability System (GAS)
         - GAS is very complex.
 It is also THE UE STANDARD for how to execute abilities over the network.